Last Updated: November 23, 2025 (Price & Content Verified)

 Q: Anyone complaining about Brook on Reddit, Trustpilot, or the Better Business Bureau?

 A: Yeah, but it’s pretty mild.
-For example, while one student appreciated the supportive staff, they griped about high-ticket dropshipping feeling as saturated as a wet sponge.
+For example, one student appreciated the supportive staff but griped about high-ticket dropshipping feeling as saturated as Kardashian underwear after an NBA team walks by.
 Despite following the HTE playbook to the letter, they said they’ve gotten zero results.
+Someone else on r/FakeGuru said they felt scammed after wasting $6,000 on Brook’s ecom mentorship.
+Other than that, it’s 1,489 versions of “The info looks great – 5 stars!” over on Trustpilot… from people who’ve done nothing but log in.
+Totally organic, I’m sure.

-A: Help buyers meet sellers by dominating Google, just like how you landed here.
+A: I do: Help buyers meet sellers by dominating Google, just like how you landed here.
 Watch this video to see how it’s done.